What is Artvocate?

 “Activist art” is a term used to describe art that is grounded in the act of "doing" and addresses political or social issues - Tate Modern

-We specialise in activist art - by curating the best artworks representing the social movements to promote a fair and equitable future.
+We specialise in connecting art and activism, curating artworks that represent specific social movements with the aim of promoting a fair and equitable future.

-We aim to become the go-to art platform for all artworks that promote a fair and equitable world: one that is equitable, where people are treated fairly, where individual, collective, and future well-being are society’s priority.
-For more details about equitism refer to here.
+We aim to become the go-to art platform for all artworks that highlight social injustice and promote and support a fair and equitable world: one where people are treated fairly, where individual, collective, and future well-being are society’s priority.

 Whom do we donate to?

-As part of the collaboration agreement with our artists, we donate at least 15% (up to 70%) of our pre-VAT sales proceeds to related organisations specific to each social movement.
+As part of the collaboration agreement with our artists, we donate at least 15% of sales proceeds to related organisations specific to each social movement.

 Hong Kong - the fight for democracy